Some of the most common questions we get about oil go back to the age-old debate of regular versus synthetic oil.

-Is synthetic oil really better for your car?
+Is synthetic oil better for your car?
 Is it worth the extra cost?
-Can you change from regular to synthetic oil, or from synthetic to regular?
-Let’s get your questions answered.
+Can you switch from regular to synthetic oil, or from synthetic to regular?
+Let’s get your questions answered!

-• Turbocharged engines often demand synthetic oil, as the high temperature and stress of lubricating a turbo will shear through conventional oil and can cause premature turbo failure.
+• Turbocharged engines often demand synthetic oil, as the high temperature and stress of lubricating a turbo will shear through traditional oil and can cause premature turbo failure.

 Can I Switch from Conventional to Synthetic Oil?

 Some mechanics will say that switching from conventional to synthetic oil is a bad idea.
-Contrary to popular belief, your engine won’t likely start leaking like a sieve the moment that you switch to synthetic.
-In fact, in general, you can switch back and forth between synthetic oil and conventional oil any time you want, no problem.
+Contrary to popular belief, your engine won’t likely start leaking like a sieve the moment that you change oils, unless, of course, specified in the owner’s manual.
+But in general, you can switch back and forth between synthetic oil and conventional oil any time you want, no problem.

 If your engine does start leaking oil, it will most likely be because of a pre-existing engine problem that you should get repaired anyway.

 Regularly changing your car’s oil is one of the most important things you can do for your car.
 Keep doing it and always remember that oil is always less expensive than fixing your engine.